demondave/fractal/README.md

 ## For use in Linux only!

 The code compiles into an executable that renders various kinds of fractals (`mandelbrot` or `burningship`) directly into the framebuffer.

-This even without the X11 server.
+Even without a running X-Server.

 ## How to use?